 Kappa Sigma Zeta service projects include Snowflake Mentoring Program, Dinner Theatre, Women Health Fairs, and work with the March Of Dimes, Other projects include AAUW-Expanding Your Horizons, Springfield Urban League Head Start Program, Sojourn House, BASUAH-HIVAIDS Awareness and Breast Cancer Awareness.

-For 30 years Kappa Sigma Zeta Graduate Chapter has built a strong cohesive organization that positively impacts the lives of families within the Springfield Community.
+For over 30 years, the Kappa Sigma Zeta Graduate Chapter has built a strong cohesive organization that positively impacts the lives of families within the Springfield Community.
 The Sorority's success is based on the depth of committment, vision and confidence of its members.
 As a community conscious action-oriented chapter, our programs serve as a catalyst for involving parents, peers, teachers and business within the Springfield community.